 After celebrating 69 years of quality selection and service for toys and bikes in 2018, John Willis has sold his family’s business, Ray Willis Toys and Bikes, to Joshua Mason.
 While it could be said that the store is leaving the Willis family, it might be more accurate to say that the Masons are simply joining the Willis family.
-Both men were kind enough to take time out of their busy schedules as the holidays approached to speak with me about the history of the company, the transition of ownership, and their plans for the future.
+Both men were kind enough to take time out of their busy schedules to speak with us about the history of the company, the transition of ownership, and their plans for the future.

 John’s father, Ray Willis, first opened the business in 1949, starting around the corner with just a small shelf in John’s grandfather’s store, Reale’s Grocery.
 Finding success with small toys and electric train sets, Ray decided to expand and began turning parts of his home into a toy store, where the business still stands today.
 He began selling bikes in 1953, with improvements and renovations being made regularly throughout the years.